LinkedIn Statistics Every B2B Marketer Should Know

 LinkedIn's demographics are what make it uniquely valuable for B2B targeting.
 These numbers prove the audience quality.

-65% of LinkedIn users are between 25 and 34 years old.
-This prime working-age demographic represents the core of the platform — Statista.
+60.1% of LinkedIn users are aged 25-34.
+This prime working-age demographic represents the core of the platform — Cognism LinkedIn statistics 2026.
 They're mid-career professionals with purchasing authority and career ambition.

-57% of LinkedIn's global users are male, 43% are female.
-The gender gap has been narrowing steadily — Statista.
+Global gender split: roughly 57% male, 43% female.
+The gender gap has been narrowing steadily — DataReportal.
 Plan your targeting and creative accordingly.

 4 out of 5 LinkedIn members drive business decisions.
 That's 80% of the platform's user base with purchasing influence — LinkedIn Marketing Solutions.
 No other platform can claim this density of decision-makers.